zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 [start of dialogue]

 Tae:  What are you doing?
-Why are you taking all o f my clothes out of my suitcase?
+Why are you taking all of my clothes out of my suitcase?
 I just finished packing that.

 Nicole:  You’ve packed all of the wrong things.
 We ’re going on a luxury cruise and all you’ve packed are shorts and t-shirts.